-Visits in relation to DFGs and housing enforcement complaints where the clients are either in the vulnerable group (elderly and/or pre-existing health conditions) or is relating to houses of multiple occupation are suspended until further notice.
-Existing clients will be contacted by the Council, any new clients will experience a delay due to the current situation.
+Visits in relation to DFGs and housing enforcement complaints, where the clients are either in the vulnerable group (elderly and/or pre-existing health conditions), or it is relating to houses of multiple occupation will continue to take place where essential.
+External visits to properties will continue.

 Environmental Information Requests

 We kindly request your patience at this challenging time.
 We will respond to your request, but this is likely to take longer than usual and to exceed the 20-working day deadline in the Freedom of Information Act 2000 and Environmental Information Regulations 2004.
 This accords with the Information Commissioner’s Office’s guidance, published in response to the crisis that individuals should expect to “experience understandable delays, when making information requests during the pandemic.”
 Guidance in response to COVID-19